Orthelious/PDCP_Spring2019/assignments/homework_assignments/homework4.md

 [E.2]	Elements of Business Strategy and Market Analysis, and Long-term Planning

 ### // Instructions
-In preperation for our final project in this course, I would like you to make a draft business model.
+In preparation for our final project in this course, I would like you to make a draft business model.
 Select an idea relevant to your creative practice—this could be starting your own studio, launching a product, running a music festival—it's really up to you.

 This idea will be the focus of the final project: a business plan.
 As a first step, I'd like you to brainstorm a business model for your idea.